MECHIACODE/MECHIA/README.md

 - Left support: 25N
 - Right support: 25N
 ```
+---
 ### 2D to 3D Transformation Example
 Input:
 - A 2D DXF file of a mechanical part.
 Output:
 - A 3D STEP file of the part, ready for CAD.
 ---

-## Contributing
+## Contact
-We welcome contributions!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push the branch.
-4. Submit a pull request.
+For inquiries or support, reach out via:
+- GitHub Issues: [Submit an issue](https://github.com/MECHIACODE/MECHIA/issues)
+- Email: contact@mechia.fun
 ---
  ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/MECHIACODE/MECHIA/blob/main/LICENSE) file for details.

 ---

-## Contact
-For inquiries or support, reach out via:
-- GitHub Issues: [Submit an issue](https://github.com/MECHIACODE/MECHIA/issues)
-- Email: mechiasupport@example.com

----

 ## Stay Updated
 - Follow the repository to get the latest updates and features.

----

-Thank you for choosing MECHIA, the AI-driven mechanical engineering assistant!